Do you have what it takes to be a part of the SDSU MHIRT program?

 - You must have a GPA of 3.0 or higher.

-- Master’s students must have previous research experience in the area of our MHIRT training programs.
+- You must be a Master’s student, and have previous research experience in the area of our MHIRT training programs.

 - You must show a commitment to pursuing a career in research, public health, or another field, focused on health disparities.